“We couldn’t have wished for a better photographer! The pictures are absolutely amazing!” – Kim and Craig

-It was such a pleasure to be Kim and Craig’s wedding photographer at Cave Castle Hotel in Yorkshire last Saturday.
+It was such a great time working as Kim and Craig’s Cave Castle Hotel wedding photographer in Yorkshire last Saturday.
 It was a beautiful spring wedding, with cold wind but lots of sunshine and laughter to warm us up.

 After Craig had been travelling through Australia for some time he came back for a short stay to his home village.
 The couple met through friends in their local pub, started dating and have been together ever since.
 Kim and Craig both love the Lake District and got engaged when they visited Keswick for Craig’s birthday and he proposed on the edge of Derwent Water.
 Kim said yes, as soon as she saw him on one knee, before he had even asked the question and they started planning their wonderful wedding day and to look for a wedding photographer!